Code-Institute-Submissions/Oneminutetotwelve/README.md

 ### Acknowledgements

 - I am grateful for the feedback i got from my mentor Narender Singh at Code Institute e.g., to make my webpage more interactive and user friendly using parallax function
+- I am also grateful for the feedback I got from my second mentor Aarron Sinnot at Code Institute e.g., to make my design more clear and readable

 #### I also want to thanks following people